LesEvans/RepData_PeerAssessment1/PA1_template.md

 Given that I replaced the missing values with the mean of the steps for each respective interval; this result appears reasonable.

 ## Are there differences in activity patterns between weekdays and weekends?
+In the first instance, I needed to use the date to identify the day of the week it indicated.
+I added this to the dataframe and then used this to seperate into two factors weekend and weekday.

 ```r